sitkoru/php7/README.md

+# php7

-PHP7 images for sitkoru sites
+PHP7 images for sites

-sitkoru/php7 for production

-sitkoru/php7:dev for development